JoepVanlier/Hackey-Trackey/README.md

 - click the ReaScript: `Load` button

 ## How do I use it?
-Select a MIDI object and start the script.
+Select a MIDI item and start the script.
 Note that scripts can be bound to shortcut keys, which I'd recommend if you're going to be using it.
 This short tutorial assumes the default keymapping, but others are available in the options menu.
 In the default layout, options can be brought up with F11 and a small help